How Our Law Firm Operates

 Our clients do not hire a particular lawyer – they hire the entire firm.
 We follow a true “team approach” in this office, as detailed in our Retainer Agreement.
 Most cases are assigned two attorneys and one case manager/paralegal, so that someone is available at all times to respond to the demands of all cases, in all departments of the Court.
 The reality is that there are over a dozen departments just in Family Court (plus the other courts in which we work), and we cannot predict who will be most needed in which case on which day.
 We therefore cannot – and do not – guarantee exactly who will attend to any specific task, document, or hearing, in any particular case.
 Much like “triage” in medicine, we constantly reallocate who is doing what, to try to be the most effective in all cases.

 Most documents are prepared by one member of the staff of this office, and reviewed, or edited, by another (typically, drafted by a paralegal, and edited by an attorney).
 Some documents are reviewed and edited by several people.
 In this way, we try to produce the highest quality work product, at the most economical cost possible.
 Sometimes, documents require multiple reviews, revisions, or re-drafts to be acceptable to the attorney who must sign them.
 As much more completely detailed in the Retainer Agreement, our firm bills on an hourly basis for the time spent on each case.
 Records are kept by each attorney and paralegal, in tenths of an hour.
-For example, a half hour conference with a client will be listed as: “Office conference with client – .5”.
+For example, a half-hour conference with a client will be listed as: “Office conference with the client – .5”.
 We send an itemized billing to each client at least once a month, usually on the tenth of the month.

 WILLICK LAW GROUP is a Family Law firm in Las Vegas, NV.
 Founded in 1985, the firm has dedicated itself exclusively to the field of Family Law for nearly three decades, and is located across the street from the Family Court building, at Pecos and Bonanza.
 The firm practices at the trial court level in State and Federal Courts, and in appeals to the Nevada Supreme Court and the Federal Appellate Courts.